JaagaStartup/JaagaStartup.github.io/pages/pricing.md

 ---
 layout: page
+title: >-
-title: The most affordable way to share office space and skills with fellow startups and freelancers
+  The most affordable way to share office space and skills with fellow startups and freelancers
+description: >-
-description: "We are a not-for-profit community and offer best-in-class infrastructure and support at highly affordable prices.
-As a result you save your resources for building your venture better."
+  We are a not-for-profit community and offer best-in-class infrastructure and support at highly affordable prices.
+As a result you save your resources for building your venture better.
 permalink: /pricing/
 published: true
 ---